COVID-19 cases increase to 100 in Yakima County

 There are now 100 people who have tested positive for the coronavirus in Yakima County.

 At the briefing, Yakima Health District spokeswoman Lillian Bravo said the number of cases is expected to increase as more tests are processed.
-Local testing expanded this past week.
+Local testing expanded last week.

 Statewide, there are 4,310 cases of the disease, with 189 deaths.

-Kittitas County has eight cases, while Klickitat County has seven, and no deaths in either county, according to the state Department of Health.
+Kittitas County has eight cases and no deaths.
+Klickitat County has seven cases, according to the state Department of Health, with the county’s first death reported Saturday night by Klickitat County Emergency Management.

 Both Gov. Jay Inslee and the health district have ordered residents to stay home except for going out to purchase food and medicine, to exercise or to work at jobs deemed essential.
 The goal is to slow the spread of the virus and reduce the strain on hospitals and health care providers.